thecwlzone/thecwlzone-2.0/content/about.markdown

 My Ford career in the 1980s was great fun.
 A Motor City exile working for a car company in Colorado - it doesn't get much better than that.
 We were designing [first generation][Intel8061]{:target="_blank"} automotive electronics during the week and running Mustangs and T-birds in [SCCA][SCCA]{:target="_blank"} Solo II competition on the weekends.
 Motor Head Nirvana.

 But all things come to an end, and when I ran out of interesting things to do at Ford I jumped ship to a VLSI design startup, that went under the following year.
-The design team was picked up by Cypress, and I spent 14 years at the Colorado Springs Design Center where we designed [static RAMs][RAMs] which generated over $1.5 billion in revenue for the company.
+The design team was picked up by Cypress, and I spent 14 years at the Colorado Springs Design Center where we designed [static RAMs][RAMs] that generated over $1.5 billion in revenue for the company.

 During my Cypress era the [Dot Bomb][DotBomb]{:target="_blank"} crash of 2000 played out, and after dodging more layoffs than I care to remember, my number came up in 2005, and that was the end of the road with Cypress.